-- General Fund. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to decreasing in liabilities over the past few years while cash and investments have remained relatively consistent.
+- General Fund. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to decreased liabilities over the past few years.
 Changes in liabilities have an adverse effect on the indicator.
 In 2016 the indicator increased due to decreases in wages and benefits payable.